sqldelight/sqldelight/README.md

 SQLDelight
 ==========

 SQLDelight generates typesafe APIs from your SQL statements.
 It compile-time verifies your schema, statements, and migrations and provides IDE features like autocomplete and refactoring which make writing and maintaining SQL simple.
-SQLDelight currently supports the SQLite dialect and there are supported SQLite drivers on Android, JVM and iOS.
+SQLDelight currently supports the SQLite dialect and there are supported SQLite drivers on Android, JVM, iOS, and Windows.

 Example
 -------